interbred-monkey/id3_reader/README.md

 # ID3 Reader

-A Node.JS ID3 tag reader for audio files, simple but thats what it does
+A Node.JS ID3 tag reader for audio files, simple but thats what it does.
+ID3 Reader now supports the writing of tags!!

 ID3 Reader is available through an installation from npm [id3_reader](https://npmjs.org/package/id3_reader)